ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 Note that the Playwright report will not automatically open in your web browser when tests are complete because the tests were run in Docker.
 Run `npm run test.report` outside of Docker to open the most recent test report.

 > [!NOTE]
 > Additional setup is needed to run Playwright tests with headed mode in Docker.
-See below for more information.
+See [Configuring Docker for Headed Tests](#configuring-docker-for-headed-tests-optional) for more information.

 ### Headed vs. Headless Tests